angrykim/agusmakmun.github.io/_posts/2018-05-30-Network_analysis_for_Anti-money_laundering_2.md

 # [Network graph analysis - 2](https://en.wikipedia.org/wiki/Social_network_analysis)

-Previous posts did not mention **Directed network**.
+The previous post did not mention **Directed network**.
 However, in general, when you detect fraud or abuse events in finance, We use a directed network.
 This is very useful for understanding the flow of money and others

-So today, I want to talk about a little difficult topic of directed network graph.
+So today, I want to talk about a little difficult topic of directed network graph with a really useful algorithm.

-Acutally, I'm goiing to talk about `HITS algorithms`. it is nomally used in Network graph analysis for the purpose of
+Acutally, I'm goiing to talk about `HITS(Hypertext induced Topic Selection) algorithms`. it is nomally used in Network graph analysis for the purpose of

-**"Extracting important web pages from link structure"**
+**"Extracting important web pages from directed link structure"**.

+It is develped in the context of how a search engine might go about finding importatnt web pages(central nodes).

+In other words, with HITS algorithm, we can find central nodes over all nodes in the network.

 Once you understand `HITS algorithms`, You will see how we can apply it to financial data set to detect abuse, fraud, and others.

-**Example:**

-* For `mo = 1`, the output should be `getMonthName(mo) = "Jan"`,
-* For `mo = 0`, the output should be `getMonthName(mo) = "invalid month"`.
+Let's check the terms first

+**Hubs and Authorities:**

+*  `A good hub(out-degree)` represented a page(node) that pointed to **many other pages(nodes).**
+*  `A good authority(in-degree)` represented a page(node) that was linked by **many different hubs.**

 **Input/Output**